wkumari/draft-vandergaast-edns-client-subnet/README.md

       Authoritative Nameserver treat the longest cacheable length as the SOURCE NETMASK length.
 In responses, this field is set by the Authoritative Nameserver to indicate the coverage of the response.
-      It may or may not match SOURCE NETMASK; it could be shorter or longer.
+      It might or might not match SOURCE NETMASK; it could be shorter or longer.